U.S. News Rankings

 Indiana State University is a public institution that was founded in 1865.
 It has a total undergraduate enrollment of 10,076, its setting is urban, and the campus size is 235 acres.
 It utilizes a semester-based academic calendar.
 Indiana State University's ranking in the 2014 edition of Best Colleges is National Universities, Tier 2.
 Its in-state tuition and fees are $8,256 (2013-14); out-of-state tuition and fees are $17,992 (2013-14).

-The Indiana State University (ISU) campus is located in Terre Haute, about 70 miles southwest of Indianapolis.
-There are more than 100 academic majors offered at Indiana State University, with education, criminology, and nursing being the most popular programs among undergraduates.
-Indiana State University students can also pursue master’s degrees in many programs, including those within the College of Education and the Donald W. Scott College of Business.
+The Indiana State University campus is located in Terre Haute, about 70 miles southwest of Indianapolis.
+Undergraduates can choose from more than 80 academic majors, including education, criminology and nursing.
+Indiana State University students can also pursue master's degrees in many programs, including those within the College of Education and the Donald W. Scott College of Business.

-The university offers much to do outside the classroom, including more than 120 student organizations.
-ISU students can also get involved in the school’s many events and traditions, such as the annual tandem bicycle race.
+The university offers much to do outside the classroom, including nearly 150 student organizations.
+ISU students can also get involved in the school's many events and traditions, such as the annual tandem bicycle race.
 Student athletes can try out for the Indiana State Sycamores varsity sports teams, which compete in the NCAA Division I Missouri Valley Conference.
-Notable Indiana State University alumni include Willa Brown Chappell, an African-American student who became the first woman in the U.S. to hold both a mechanical and a commercial pilot’s license, and Wanda Ramey, one of the first female news anchors in the nation.
+Notable Indiana State University alumni include Willa Brown Chappell, the first woman in the U.S. to hold both a mechanical and a commercial pilot’s license, and Wanda Ramey, one of the first female news anchors in the nation.

 |School mission and unique qualities (as provided by the school):|